vsuopys/SecureSynapse/SecureSynapseARM/README.md

 # Example Calls

 ## Powershell
-Clone or download the Github repo from https://github.com/vsuopys/SecureSynapse
+Clone or download the Github repo from https://github.com/vsuopys/SecureSynapse.

-Switch directory to the lowest SecureSynapseARM folder
+On your local machine, switch directory to SecureSynapseARM.

 Run the following commands: